craig-br/backstage-plugins-ansible/plugins/backstage-rhaap-backend/README.md

 The backstage-rhaap-backend plugin enables APIs to check AAP subscriptions.

+    Note: After initialization, this plugin will start sending a request to check for AAP subscription status every 24 hours.

 _This plugin was created through the Backstage CLI_

 ## Installation - with upstream backstage